 Having number sense means having flexibility with numbers relative to:

-The brilliant thing about understanding that students who have flexibility using and understanding these four relationships have number sense is that you can quickly and easily build these relationships into the teaching you are already doing.
+When we understand that students who have flexibility using and understanding these four relationships have number sense we can then quickly and easily build opportunities to strengthen these relationships into the teaching you are already doing.